 Note:- Above itinerary is just a guideline.
-If you are not satisfied please feel free customize your own.
+If you are not satisfied please feel free to customize your own.
 We are quite flexible to organize the way you prefer.

-Welcome at airport and transfer to your hotel.
-An introduction to your trekking program then the rest of the day at your leisure to enjoy the sights, sounds and culture of Kathmandu.
+Welcome at the airport and transfer to your hotel.
+An introduction to your trekking program then the rest of the day at your leisure to enjoy the sights, sounds, and culture of Kathmandu.

-Free day for final trekking preparation and explore the Kathmandu valley.
+Free day for final trekking preparation and exploring the Kathmandu valley.

 A magical scenic flight takes us to Lukla in the morning, and from there we begin our trek with a hike to the day's first destination, Phakding.